 Everywhere we look nowadays a ‘footage’ film is being churned out somewhere.
 Whether you love or hate this distinct sub-genre (shaky camera work and naturalistic acting) – it matters little in today’s climate, because they are certainly here to stay.
 Not only are such films inexpensive, they consistently make a truck load of money.
 While some skate the fringes of accomplished viewing (REC), others fall so far below the paradigm of what constitutes effective film-making they should be regulated to the annals of direct-to-video cannon in perpetuity.
 When it was announced a while back that a ‘found footage take’ on Rosemary’s Baby and The Omen was in the offing (and that director's from a segment of the film VHS had been acquired for helming duties), one could almost envision the end result without viewing a single frame.

 Recently married young Americans Samantha and Zach McCall are going on a honeymoon.
 Their destination: the Dominican Republic.
-One night, after getting waylaid returning back to their motel, an assertive cab driver seduces them into trying out an underground bar ... one presumably not located on any maps.
+One night, after getting waylaid returning back to their motel, an assertive cab driver seduces them into trying out an underground bar ... one presumably not located on any map.
 After experiencing this somewhat taboo club, the footage then shifts to jerky scenes evocative of dark worship; the chanting and supplications of a cult satanic in nature.
-The next morning (and with no memory of the jaunt home), both Samantha and Zach fly home to the United States.
+The next morning (and with no memory of the jaunt back), both Samantha and Zach fly home to the United States.
 Not long after – despite being religious about birth control - Samantha falls pregnant.
-And thus begins a lacklustre and derivative premise.
+And thus begins a lackluster and derivative premise.

-But sadly these aren’t enough to atone for Devil’s Due overall blandness - eight-nine minutes of home video that is (at times) insipid viewing for all.
+But sadly these aren’t enough to atone for Devil’s Due overall blandness: eight-nine minutes of home video that is (at times) insipid viewing for all.